ooddle

 Retirement gives you time.
 The protocol gives you structure.

 Retirement is one of the great life transitions.
 It can also be one of the most disorienting.
 The work schedule that organized decades is suddenly gone.
 The casual movement of commuting and meetings disappears.
 Many people gain weight, lose muscle, and become more anxious in the first two years.
 The fix is not to recreate work.
 The fix is to design a different kind of structure suited to the new life.
+Done well, the years after retirement can be the healthiest, strongest, most satisfying decades of a person's life.

 The Full Protocol

 The retiree wellness protocol covers the five pillars across a week.
 The intensity is moderate.
 The volume is meaningful.
 The point is consistency, not heroics.
+The protocol is designed to maintain capacity that has already been built and to build new capacity in areas that retirement allows time to develop.

 • Movement.
 Three days strength training.
 Two days zone two cardio.
 Daily walk of forty minutes minimum.